 Conclusion

 Using assessments to benchmark your prospects can help reps provide a unique perspective that allows your prospect to see how they are performing against their peers.
 Requiring reps to offer an initial determination of your solution’s value will create an awareness of the prospect’s value drivers.
-Finally, including a business case with every sales proposal will ensure that reps identify the economic drivers that will make the money discussion easier.
-This comprehensive value selling process will naturally incorporate two-way communication, helping every rep perform more like a Challenger.
+And including a business case with every sales proposal will ensure that reps identify the economic drivers that will make the money discussion easier.